mediatum/mediatum-docs-en/docs/source/introduction.rst

 * A Web-API to request entries in XML or JSON format

-The source code of Mediatum is hosted at https://github.com/mediatum/mediatum .
+The source code of mediaTUM is hosted at https://github.com/mediatum/mediatum .
 Contributions in the form of pull requests are welcome.